 - HVACR career success usually requires customer service skills, mechanical skills, physical strength and stamina, troubleshooting skills, and time management skills.
 If you’re willing to develop these skills, and you pursue the required education and certifications needed for the role, you may find that you thrive in an HVACR career environment.

-- An HVAC career doesn’t typically require advanced math skills.
-HVACR technicians do need basic math skills, like the ability to read a tape measure, calculate basic load requirements and use fractions.
-Those are covered in HVACR technician training, so you’re prepared to enter the field.
+- HVACR technicians do need basic math skills, like the ability to read a tape measure, calculate basic load requirements and use fractions.
+Math skill requirements for HVACR technicians typically aren’t advanced.
+Either way, key math skills used in the field are covered in HVACR technician training to prepare you to enter the field.